 Bucket or reusable bag for trash

 Share your cleanup with us!
-Tag @SurfriderSanDiego & use #SurfriderSoloCleanUp on your posts to be featured on our IG!
+Tag @SurfriderSanDiego & use #SoloBeachCleanUp on your posts to be featured on our IG!

 wherever you are, it's a beach cleanup

 Not easy to get to the beach right now?
 Not a problem.
-Unfortunately, unfiltered plastic pollution from all over the county finds its way to our ocean, waves and beaches through both our natural waterways and our thousands of miles of storm drains.
+Unfiltered plastic pollution from all over the county finds its way to our beaches and ocean via waterways and storm drains.
 Because all pollution flows downstream, a “beach cleanup” doesn’t necessarily have to be conducted on the beach.
 We encourage you to conduct a solo cleanup wherever it is safe and convenient to do so – in your neighborhood, at your local park, or anywhere in your watershed!

 A single-use plastic pollution reduction ordinance on the horizon The City of Oceanside hosted two public community workshops via ZOOM on October 5 & 6,